 First Steps for Becoming Certified as a Health & Wellness Coach

 Glassdoor reports that the average salary for wellness coaches in the United States is just under $40,000.
 Add in other skillsets and certifications, and your monetary value will skyrocket.
 Knowing this, what are the first steps you should take to become a wellness coach?

-If you are interested in becoming a certified health & wellness coach, AFPA offers numerous resources to walk you through the beginning steps, from providing information about what you can do as a health coach, the necessary steps to follow for becoming certified, and what you should look for in an online certification course.
+If you are interested in becoming a certified health & wellness coach, AFPA offers numerous resources to walk you through the beginning steps, from providing information about what you can do as a health coach, the necessary steps to follow for becoming certified, how to become board-certified as a health coach, and what you should look for in an online certification course.
 AFPA is also recognized as a member of the Association of Coach Training Organizations (ACTO), and our certification meets the American Association of Drugless Practitioners (AADP) requirements.

 For those with any curiosity about whether this exciting health field is right for them, we recommend signing up for a health coach certification course today.
 You’ll be amazed with what you learn about the ways to guide others toward improving their health for good.